brett8883/DJI_Super-Patcher/readme.md

 Thanks to D95GAS, frank2006, and Kilrah for consulting during initial conceptual development.

-A Special thanks to BorisPlintovic for the FCC + Boost mod for Spark.
+A special thanks to @BorisPlintovic for the FCC + Boost mod for Spark.

 A special thanks to mstoozler for providing the 0306.unsig for Inspire 2 flight controller and testing the Inspire 2 patch.